hotwax/oms-documentation/user-manuals/inventory-count/inventory-count.md

 Video: Count segment
 {% endembed %}

-**Show Systematic Inventory-** During inventory counting, store associates can view systematic inventory for reference.
+**Show Systematic Inventory:** During inventory counting, store associates can view systematic inventory for reference.
 However,store managers sometimes prefer not to display systematic inventory to ensure store associates accurately count without relying on system data.
 To hide systematic inventory, store managers can access the `Settings` page by tapping the settings icon in the app footer.
 On this page, they will find a card labeled `Quantity on Hand`, providing the option to toggle the `Show Systematic Inventory` on or off.

 {% embed url="https://youtu.be/JdNC7bFgHfw" %}
 Video: Show Systematic Inventory
 {% endembed %}

-4. Save Inventory count
+#### 4. Save Inventory count

 Store associates need to tap on the `Save` button at the bottom of the page to conclude the counting process.